tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

-Authors of specialized literature and blogs dedicated to on-disk data storage have coined two terms for these phenomena: extra reads are referred to as “read amplification” and writes as “write amplification”.
+Authors of specialized literature and blogs dedicated to on-disk data storage have coined two terms for these phenomena: extra reads are referred to as "read amplification" and writes as "write amplification".

 The amplification
 factor (multiplication coefficient) is calculated as the ratio of the size of